Anton Schwarzkopf: Legacy

 There are a number of notable people from the amusement industry who have either worked with, or have relations to Anton Schwarzkopf.
 His brother, Franz Schwarzkopf, was also a ride designer around the same time as Anton, and designed many staples of both amusement parks and carnivals alike, such as the Wave Swinger.
 Anton's son Wieland Schwarzkopf also became involved with the industry, starting out at Schwarzkopf, and later starting his own business in 1984.
 Wieland's company mostly provided parts and services for his father's rides, but had a few of its own attractions, such as the 'Sound Factory', a short-lived version of the popular 'Monster' ride with looping cars.
 Werner Stengel got his start with the Schwarzkopf company, and later went on to become one of the most prestigious designers of roller coasters and amusement rides.
 He was still heavily involved with most of Schwarzkopf's attractions.
-Hubert Gerstlauer, founder and namesake of Gerstlauer Amuesment Rides GmbH, was an employee of Schwarzkopf, before starting his own company in 1982.
+Hubert Gerstlauer, founder and namesake of Gerstlauer Amusement Rides GmbH, was an employee of Schwarzkopf, before starting his own company in 1982.
 Gerstlauer's manufacturing is still carried out at the former Schwarzkopf facility in Münsterhausen, Bavaria.

 Despite their age and shrinking numbers, Schwarzkopf rides remain popular.
 New Revolution at Six Flags Magic Mountain, Whizzer at Six Flags Great America, and Montezooma's Revenge at Knott's Berry Farm have all received the American Coaster Enthusiasts (ACE) Coaster Landmark award signifying their importance to the industry.